sdytr/linat/README.md

 #### Relationships and Linked Data [&#x219F;](#table-of-contents)

-In the Recurly REST API, data relationships are encoded in media links, per common best REST practices.
+In the iNat REST API, data relationships are encoded in media links, per common best REST practices.
 Linked data may be retreived easily using the ``get-linked/2`` utility function (analog to the ``get-in/2`` function).